 - Mapping software: Software is perhaps the least important element, but can easily allow a sales organization to visually validate, adjust for geographical constraints and calculate travel time.

 Optimally sized sales organizations and well-balanced territories can yield 10%-20% increases in sales productivity and may even generate cost savings.
 These best practices will help.

 Territory design and optimization should be an annual process.
 If territories are not adjusted periodically, sales organizations can encounter situations where growth is constrained in up to 20%-30% of territories.
 This phenomenon results from the fact that sellers in large territories have to spend too much time maintaining the business that is already built.
 To compound the issue, sellers in larger territories are usually the best sellers.

-To free the best sellers from maintenance selling, sales leaders should holistically evaluate territories and shift workload from high workload to low workload territories.
+To free the best sellers from maintenance selling, sales leaders should holistically evaluate territories as part of a defined planning process and shift workload from high workload to low workload territories.
 This will ensure all territories have an opportunity to grow.

 As with all organizational change, territory changes can create confusion for customers.
 Following a proven change management process and implementing an effective communication and transition strategy will allow customers to understand the rationale and also embrace the changes.
 Balanced territories usually translate to better service from sales representatives, and therefore, happier customers.
 By providing better service, a sales organization can expect to increase business with current customers and more easily win new customers.